 Whether you’ve been to Paris or not, there’s no doubt that you’ll have a mental list of many of the top spots you’ll want to visit.

-That being said, there are literally hundreds of fantastic city guides already out there (like this amazing Parisian walking guide from our very own Nadine) so we don’t intend to go into a massive amount of detail.
+That being said, there are literally hundreds of fantastic city guides already out there (like this amazing Parisian walking guide from our very own Nadine and our favourite 2-day Paris itinerary) so our intention is to point out all of our must-see spots.

-We really enjoyed everything we saw and did in Paris though and recommend you check out all of the following spots…
+We really enjoyed everything we saw and did in Paris and recommend you check out all of the following locations…

 The city’s very own happiest place on earth also happens to be chock-full of crowds if you hit it at the same time of year as us.
 Unfortunately, on the day we visited we experienced a number of ride shut-downs and temporary malfunctions but even with those challenges it was worth a visit.
 There’s nowhere like Disney to experience a touch of magic.